ozdemiroorhan/NLP-SQUAD/README.md

 ### Weight:
 - Model weight, encoder and decoder model will be saved in this folder.
 ### Image:
-- The picture of the model's accuracy end loss values will be saved in this folder.
+- The picture of the model's history will be saved in this folder.

 ## Model: